Ayushsaxena38/Products_Management_System/README.md

 The server should now be running at http://localhost:8000.

 API Endpoints:-
-  GET /products - Get a list of all products
+  GET /products - Get a list of all products.

-  POST /products - Create a new product entry
+  POST /products - Create a new product entry.

-  DELETE /products/:id - Delete a product by ID
+  DELETE /products/:id - Delete a product by ID.

-  PUT /products/:id?number=<quantity> - Update the quantity of a product
+  PUT /products/:id?number=<quantity> - Update the quantity of a product.

 License
 This project is licensed under the MIT License.